 Updates to this Policy

-This Policy may by updated from time to time when the PWSS’s information handling practices change.
-The latest version of this Policy is published on PWSS website at www.pwss.gov.au.
+This Policy will be updated in line with changes to PWSS’s information handling practices.
+The latest version of this Policy is published on the PWSS website at www.pwss.gov.au/resources/privacy-policy.

 Why we collect personal information

-The PWSS collects and processes personal information to perform its functions and activities which include:
+The PWSS collects, holds, uses and discloses personal information to perform its functions and activities which include:

 - Providing support to Commonwealth parliamentary workplace participants in relation to workplace conflict;

 - Receiving and assessing reports (or complaints) about workplace conflict;